Environment

 Thank you for your engagement!

-Thank you to everyone who helped to develop the NWA Energy & Environment Innovation (EEI) Plan!
-Thanks to you, we’ve identified and prioritized regional strategies to protect natural assets, create jobs and spur economic growth, and enhance the quality of life in Northwest Arkansas!
-The measures in the EEI Plan were identified and developed with the community through a public engagement process that included:
+Thank you to everyone who helped develop the NWA Energy & Environment Innovation (EEI) Plan!
+Thanks to you, we’ve identified and prioritized voluntary regional strategies to protect natural assets, create jobs and spur economic growth, and enhance the quality of life in Northwest Arkansas.
+The measures in the EEI Plan were developed with the community through a public engagement process that included:

 Planning Deliverables